Brain Health for Dogs

 Why Supplements Still Matter for Science-minded, Careful Owners

-A science-minded owner might ask: if diet and routine matter most, why choose a supplement at all?
-The answer is that aging is not a single-nutrient problem.
-Even when a diet is well designed, the broader metabolic network that supports cellular maintenance, stress resilience, and day-to-day energy can still benefit from targeted support—especially as a dog’s needs change with time (German K, 2025).
+A science-minded owner might ask: if diet and routine matter most, why a supplement at all?
+Because aging is not a single-nutrient problem.
+Even with a well-designed diet, the broader metabolic network behind cellular maintenance, stress resilience, and day-to-day energy can still benefit from targeted support as a dog’s needs change with time (German K, 2025).

 “Natural is a source description, not a safety guarantee.”